Noeska/illegiblesemantics/projects/proj-2.md

 # Black Metal
 Black Metal is one of the more extreme subgenres of Heavy Metal music, not just in terms of music but equally in terms of commitment and attitude.
 Very early since its inception, artists and fans alike have taken things to extremes, committing acts of self-maiming, suicide, arson, grave-robbing, and in some cases even murder; though these days it's really just another music genre that's out there.

 While there are many subgenres of Black Metal, they all, or most of them, share common traits.
-These include fast tempos, shrieking vocals, heavily distorted guitars, lo-fi recording, and a strong emphasis on atmosphere.
+These include fast tempos, shrieking vocals, heavily distorted guitars, lo-fi recording (which is really a nice way of saying, "poor production values"), and a preference of atmosphere over technique.

 Lyrically and thematically, songs often deal with the occult, Satanism, and diabolic perversion.
 Sometimes, it's about following the "left-hand path" rather than the "right-hand way;" sometimes it's just plain raging against religion, or at least Christianity.
 Other times, it's about exploring Nietzsche's Zarathustra; still other times, it's about black crows on a tombstone.